How to Fix ERR_CONNECTION_RESET Error?

 Finding your Network Name

-3. If you are using an Ethernet connection, use the following command (replace “Local Area Connection” with your network name):
+2. If you are using an Ethernet connection, use the following command (replacing “Local Area Connection” with your network name):

 netsh interface ipv4 set subinterface "Local Area Connection" mtu=1472 store=persistent

-If you are using a wireless connection, use the following command (replace “Wireless Network Connection” with your network name):
+For a wireless connection, use the following command (replacing “Wireless Network Connection” with your network name):

 netsh interface ipv4 set subinterface "Wireless Network Connection" mtu=1472 store=persistent

-You can try disabling your firewall and antivirus temporarily, as well as real-time scanning, if that’s supported by your antivirus engine.
-Most antivirus software allows you to disable protection by right-clicking on the antivirus icon in the tray menu near the clock.
-After it has been disabled, restart your browser and test.
-If disabling your antivirus and firewall fixes the issue, you will need to uninstall your antivirus and reinstall it.
-The same goes for your firewall.
+As a test, you might consider temporarily disabling your firewall and antivirus, including real-time scanning if supported by your antivirus software.
+Typically, you can disable protection by right-clicking on the antivirus icon in the system tray near the clock.
+After turning it off, restart your browser and test the connection.
+If disabling your antivirus and firewall solves the problem, you should uninstall and then reinstall your antivirus and firewall software.

 ABOUT THE AUTHOR